-Financial instruments carried at fair value are valued based on a quoted price in an active market.
-For all other financial instruments not traded in an active market, the fair value is determined by using appropriate valuation techniques.
+Financial instruments carried at fair value are valued based on a quoted market price.
+For all other financial instruments not valued based on a quoted market price, the fair value is determined by using appropriate valuation techniques.

 An analysis of fair values of financial instruments and further details as to how they are measured is provided in note 7.